You are using an outdated browser. Please upgrade your browser to improve your experience.

 Find a hobby group or activity that you enjoy

-Tracey and Lui are a couple in their 50s whose enjoyment of dancing has taken them across Europe and introduced them to new lifelong friends.
+Tracey and Lui are a couple in their 50s whose love of dancing has taken them across Europe.
+Their passion has introduced them to new lifelong friends.

 Volunteer in your community